ncoghlan/misc/notes/python3/enum_creation.rst

 behaviour: by defining methods in their class definition, just as you do for other classes.
-If references to missing names implicitly created a new enumeration member, then making a typo in a default value in a method definitions would behave very strangely.
+If references to missing names implicitly created a new enumeration member, then making a typo in a default value in a method definition would behave very strangely.

 More importantly, we plan to `tighten up the formal specification
 <http://bugs.python.org/issue17960>`_ for